3. What is Schema

 14. What is Database Buffers ?

-Database buffers are cache in the SGA used to hold the data blocks that
+Database buffers are cache in the SGA used to hold the data blocks

-are read from the data segments in the database such as tables, indexes
+are read from the data segments in the database such as tables,

 and clusters.
 DB_BLOCK_BUFFERS parameter in INIT.ORA decides the size.